QASymphony/shell-agent-samples/AutomationHostExamples/automateJunit/README.md

  `pip --version`

+ Note: pip3 will work as well.
+Try `pip3 --version`

 2. If pip is not installed, run the following command to install pip:

  `python -m -ensurepip --default-pip`

 More information about downloading pip can be found at [https://packaging.python.org/tutorials/installing-packages/](https://packaging.python.org/tutorials/installing-packages/)

-3. After you have ensured pip is installed, run the following commands individually :
+3. After you have ensured pip is installed, run the following commands individually:

 `pip install requests`

-`pip install urllib3`

 `pip install beautifulsoup4`